-Childhood immunizations are vital in protecting our children from many childhood diseases.
-Nationally, mandatory childhood immunizations programs have resulted in the elimination or reduction of many childhood diseases including measles, chickenpox, HIB meningitis, polio, etc. The Centers for Disease Control and Prevention estimates that immunizations save the lives of more than three million children per year.
+Immunizations are vital in protecting our children from many potentially serious diseases.
+Nationally, mandatory childhood immunizations programs have resulted in the elimination or reduction of many diseases including measles, chickenpox, HIB meningitis and polio.
+The Centers for Disease Control and Prevention (CDC) estimates that immunizations prevent between 2 to 3 million deaths every year.

 Documentation Changes for Vaccines for Children Program

 Some clinical services require a fee which may be based on income, diagnosis and/or eligibility.
 Payment is due at the time of service.
 KCHD may bill insurers based on coverage.
 Proof of income and insurance may be required.
 No one will be denied service because they cannot pay.
-Ask clinic staff for more information.
+Please ask our staff for more information.